-Our kids were 4 and 7 when spent the day exploring the best of the San Francisco Christmas decorations.
-They are used to Christmas on the East Coast and were a little bummed to be missing the snow this year, so we thought we’d head into San Francisco to find as much holiday magic and sparkle as possible.
+Our kids were 4 and 7 when we first spent the day exploring the best of the San Francisco Christmas decorations.
+They are used to Christmas on the East Coast and were a little bummed to be missing the snow, so we thought we’d head into San Francisco to find as much holiday magic and sparkle as possible.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.

 At the bottom of this post, download a free game of Would You Rather: World Edition to play on your next road trip!

 San Francisco Weather in December

 San Francisco weather is very changeable, so watch the forecast before your visit.
 We moved our trip back one day to have a clear day, with sunshine and highs in the low 50s.

 There were several days of rain before and after our visit.
 We all wore jackets (the kids took theirs on and off), and winter hats to keep us warm in the cool December breeze.

 Itinerary: One Day of Christmas in San Francisco with Kids